Tool-Actuated Vacuum Retrofit

-I retrofitted a Craftsman auto switch onto my shop vacuum for a handy tool-actuated setup.
+I retrofitted an auto switch onto my shop vacuum for a handy tool-actuated setup.
 The device is a plug that automatically turns on my vacuum when the device senses a load from a power tool.
-I simply plug the dust-producing tool into the power-tool outlet and the vacuum into one of the two accessory outlets.
-The switch costs about $20.
+I simply plug the dust-producing tool into one of the power-tool outlets and the vacuum into the accessory outlet.
+The switch costs a little under $40.

 From Fine Homebuilding #210